Ames-hub/YADM-Bot/README.md

 ## Self-Hosting

 Nodeus supports self-hosting for those who want full control over their setup.
-If you'd like to run your own instance, check the [GitHub repository](https://github.com) for setup instructions and configuration details.
+If you'd like to run your own instance, follow these steps:
+(If you need help, google "how to run python program with venv" or contact me on discord, @friendlyfox.exe)

+1. Clone the repository.
+2. Download python3.13
+3. Create a venv
+4. Install requirements.txt with pip
+5. Run app.py with python, using the venv.
+6. Optionally, hook this up to a panel like Pufferpanel for ease of management.
+From there, its done!

 ### Database Options
 - **Development/Small Servers**: SQLite (built-in, no setup required)